ezzabuzaid/blog/src/content/blog/reactive-infinity-scroll.md

 <center>scrollPosition indicates to what point the user scrolled</center>

 Presuming the `totalHeight` is `500px`, `clientHeight` `300px`, and the `scrollPosition` is `100px`, deducting the sum of `scrollPosition` and `clientHeight` from `totalHeight` would result in `100px` which is the remaining distance to reach the bottom of the element.

-Similar formula when calculating the remaining distance to the end horizontally
+A similar formula when calculating the remaining distance to the end horizontally

 ```ts
 function calculateRemainingDistanceOnXAxis(element: HTMLElement): number {